 There are routes into becoming an armed forces officer for both graduates and school leavers.

-If you are a graduate, a degree in any subject will allow you to enrol as an officer in the armed forces.
+If you are a graduate, you can enrol as an officer with a degree in any subject.
 Science, engineering and technology graduates are often particularly welcome because of the specialist knowledge they can bring to technological roles throughout the forces.
-However, recruiters tend to place more importance on the candidate’s leadership capabilities and suitability to a life in service than on their degree subject .
+However, recruiters tend to place more importance on candidates' leadership capabilities and suitability to a life in service than on their degree subject .

-Pre-entry experience and postgraduate qualifications can be beneficial but are not essential.
-Time spent in school or university cadet corps can help your application but does not guarantee you a place.
+Pre-entry experience and postgraduate qualifications can be beneficial but aren't essential.
+Time spent in school or university cadet corps can help your application but doesn't guarantee you a place.

 Graduates start off as cadet officers posted for training at their relevant barracks: Sandhurst (Army), Dartmouth (Navy) or Cranwell (RAF).

 Competition for places can be fierce.
-You are required to take part in several days of interviews and tests.
-These test you both physically and mentally, and include a medical assessment.
+You'll need to take part in several days of interviews and tests designed to test you both physically and mentally.
+You'll also have a medical assessment as part of the recruitment process.

 - You will be tested on your ability to think calmly and logically under pressure.